adomm420/LimeDOM/README.md

 - 📝 **Notes & Quotes**
   - Simple styled blocks for text or citations
 - 🖼 **Images**
-  - Single thumbnail → fullscreen overlay
+  - Single image → full-bleed card with fullscreen overlay
-  - Multi-image gallery with ← / → navigation
+  - Multi-image gallery grid with ← / → navigation
-  - Navigation restricted inside image bounds, cursor shows direction
+  - Navigation restricted inside image bounds
+  - Index-finger cursor only on sides where navigation is possible
 - 📊 **Tables & Charts**
   - Render arrays, objects, or CSV into tables
   - Bar charts with values + labels
   - Pie charts with labels outside + values inside
   - Global or custom palettes
+- ⏳ **Countdown Timers**
+  - Simple countdown to a target `Date` or timestamp
+  - Centered card layout with tiles (days/hours/mins/secs)
+  - Progress bar indicator (when `start` is provided)
+  - Optional pulse effect when under 10s
 - 📂 **File Picker**
   - Drag & drop or click
   - Auto-detects CSV/TSV/JSON → charts